Vindicate the weak and fatherless;

 2015: Addressing Demand, Church Partnerships and Serve Days

 January 2015, Trafficking Hope hosted our first statewide awareness event at Church of the Highlands.

 February 2015, Responding to the demand.
 We are addressing the demand side of sex trafficking with the launching our new men's initiative, the Gentlemen's Club.
 We want to REDEEM what it means to be gentlemen.
 When you think about it, men are the problem and have to become engaged if we are ever to reduce and end modern day slavery.
 Check out our "For Men Only" section in our website and take the Gents Club pledge!

 June 2015, Trafficking Hope announces national office based in Birmingham, Alabama.
 This positions us on a national level to better support local churches and organizations fight modern day slavery in their own communities through the C.A.R.E.S.
 Initiative.

 September 2015, Trafficking Hope along with Church of the Highlands announce the C.A.R.E.S.
 Small Group 10-12 week curriculum.
-This comprehensive small group study is Step 1 in equipping and empowering local churches with the C.A.R.E.S.
+This comprehensive small group study is Step 1 in equipping and empowering local churches and organizations with the C.A.R.E.S.
 Initiative to end human trafficking in their own backyards.

 2016: Challenges, Opportunities, Hope Continues...